wisenetic/hub/blog/2024-01-03-top-react-component-lib/index.md

 ### 4. NextUI

-- **Key Features :** Themeability, accessibility, and a component-based architecture.
+- **Key Features :** Themeability, accessibility, Dark mode, and a component-based architecture.

-- **Why Choose :** Offers a delightful developer experience and empowers developers to create beautiful and accessible interfaces with ease.
+- **Why Choose :** NextUI is a UI library for React that helps you build beautiful and accessible user interfaces.
+Created on top of Tailwind CSS and React Aria.

 - **URL :** https://nextui.org/